Dot and Bubble: Broadcast

 "Dot and Bubble" was first released in the United Kingdom on BBC iPlayer on 1 June 2024 followed by a broadcast on BBC One later in the day.
 Disney+ released the episode simultaneously in the United States on 31 May.
 Disney also handled international distribution of the episode outside of the United Kingdom and Ireland.

 Ratings

 The UK broadcast of "Dot and Bubble" brought in overnight viewing figures of 2.12 million.
-The episode was viewed by 3.38 million viewers when accounting for 7-day ratings, the lowest viewing figure since the first episode of Battlefield (1989), which received 3.1 million viewers.
-It was the twenty-fourth most watched programme of the week and was the highest-viewed in both its time slot and the day overall.
+The episode received a total of 3.62 million consolidated viewers across 7 days, and a total of 4.42 million consolidated viewers across 28 days.